guyi49/just-for-interest/ietls/talking/物/note2.md

 Another inspiring part happens when her family asked her to give up the relationship of a man who is the same disability as her.But she firmly choose to marry him.
 No matter what happens,we are supposed to treat ourselves correctly and firmly choose what we love.

+####有趣的歌曲
+Describe an interesting song.
+What the song is, what story the song tells, whether the song is popular, and explain why you think it is interesting.
+- 发散性的思维
+    - 歌的出处
+    - 歌的特点
+    - 你的感受
+    - lyrics/line.singer.background.story,influence.
+- A1
+    - when it comes to an interesting song, I 'd like to talk about the one called the Rumbling.
+    - slut
+    - hard shit
+    - this is insane
+    - I don't know where the direction is,where the song is going.It starts off with a bang.
+    - that Deep grunge voice. neo metal vibe. incredible
+    - vocals.
+    - blow away
+    - the build up of the song

+- Shallow
+    - This song comes from a musical film called A Star is Born,which I saw in college.
+    - There is a plot that made me touched.It should be the one when men and women play this song together on the stage with romantic atmosphere.
+    - The chorus part of the female voice relies on the high pitch and full emotion.
+    - it is very melodic and infectious.
+This long is a typical type of pop music.If this song is performed by a band, the style can became soft rock that I enjoy it.
+    - I don't care what this song specifically wants to express, but I can feel the sadness of this song.
+    - So that's why I started to take interest in the song and tried to practiced singing and playing with a friend who recommended the film.Also，she is a fan of lady gaga.
+I guess this song should be very popular，at least for those who like Lady Gaga.
+- beijing huan ying ni
+    - it is publicity song of 2008 Beijing Olympic Games, and it was rather prevalent.
+    - Most people can sing this song, and many celebrities appear / show up in the MV.Those people come from different regions of China,such as Hong Kong and Taiwan.
+- you and me
+    - regarded as Latin.
+    - Hopeless people.Persecution.
+    - Universal praises from people who had listened to it.
+- we will rock you
+    - Most people can sing the climax of song,we will we will rock you.
+    - yeah,it's very